 Oxford Philosophy Graduate Conference

-The University of Oxford's Annual Graduate Philosophy Conference enjoys a deserved reputation as one of the most prestigious philosophy conferences at a graduate level in the United Kingdom
+The University of Oxford's Annual Graduate Philosophy Conference enjoys a reputation as one of the most prestigious philosophy conferences at the graduate level in the United Kingdom

 Q: Will you provide funding for transportation and accommodation for graduate speakers?